peterprototypes/peterprototypes.com/content/blog/huggingface-from-rust/index.md

 **Offline Models**

-I needed to train and ship my own models to a server.
-And I didn't want it to wait, download or touch the network every time the app is started.
+I needed to train and ship my models to a server.
+And I didn't want it to wait, download, or touch the network every time the app was started.
 To achieve this two environment variables need to be set before initializing PyO3:
 ```rust
 std::env::set_var("TRANSFORMERS_OFFLINE", "1");
 std::env::set_var("HF_DATASETS_OFFLINE", "1");